-Furthermore, in 2014, 207 pedestrians died due to traffic accidents in Los Angeles County.
+Furthermore, in 2014, 207 pedestrians died from traffic accidents in Los Angeles County.
 Also, the intersections of the County make it the leader by far.
 The number of fatalities is more than double that of Maricopa County, Arizona, which includes Phoenix.

 Did we miss any on the list?
 If we did, please make sure to write to us and send us your ideas.
 However, we hope this is a complete list.

-By accident attorney Michael Ehline - So we now have attention deficit disorder and distracted driving.
-But wait, there is a new crisis for a government agency to use to justify its existence.
+By accident attorney Michael Ehline – We now have attention deficit disorder and distracted driving.
+But wait, there is a new crisis for a government agency to justify its existence.
 It is called “Distracted Walking.”